 Masks not required but strongly recommended while at bus stops and terminals, while boarding and disembarking, and for the duration of travel.
 Marin Transit no longer requires social distancing on its buses (except for 6-foot distancing around the bus operator area).

-Face coverings required in court facilities.
+Face coverings recommended but not required in court facilities.
 No appointments required for in-person services at the Civil, Family Law, Probate, or Small Claims clerks’ windows.
-View most recent administrative order here.

 Some offices open for in-person visits.
 Online or remote visits encouraged.
 Face coverings recommended indoors.

-DMV offices are open and providing service to customers with appointments and others as time and space allow during the COVID-19 pandemic.
+DMV offices are open and providing service to customers.
 Most DMV tasks can be taken care of without an office visit.
 Visit https://dmv.ca.gov/portal/dmv-online/ for information on online services.